vanicat/hubic-swift/README.md

 ----------

 You obviously need to have swift to run this as it is only a wrapper.
-You also need ruby and some of its gems : mechanize logger and highline.
+You also need ruby and some of its gems : mechanize, logger and highline.

 On debian,

-    apt-get install swift ruby ruby-mechanize ruby-logger ruby-higline
+    apt-get install swift ruby ruby-mechanize ruby-logger ruby-highline

 will install everything that is needed.
 By the way this has only been tested on Debian, but should work on any recent GNU/Linux.